 But before visiting the dentist for an emergency, try a few home remedies to attain some relief from the teeth pain.

-7 natural remedies for toothache
+7 natural HOME remedies for toothache

-The most common remedy is salt-water rinse for almost all dental problems.
+The most common home remedy for toothache is salt-water rinse for almost all dental problems.
 It is a natural disinfectant that works wonders for tooth sensitivity.
 It helps in maintaining the pH balance of the mouth so that an alkaline environment is created inside.
 In this state, harmful bacteria cannot survive for long.